-Who is your favorite leadership role models?
+Who are your favorite leadership role models?
 This month, as Frontline Festival authors were submitting their posts, I asked them to consider the 7 Results That Last roles, and identify one role model who exemplified the values and behaviors inherent in that role.
-I loved the responses, and enjoyed the over-lap across some of the roles.

 And now I invite you to play along.
 Who is your favorite role model and which of the 7 roles do you think they exhibit particularly well?